The "Yes" Agent Problem: Why Hearing What You Want Can Cost You Thousands

 Stale Listings Raise Red Flags

 Once a property lingers, buyers start asking questions — and not the good kind.
 Why has it been sitting?
 What's wrong with it?
 The longer a home stays on the market without selling, the more buyers assume something is wrong with it.
 This makes it harder and harder to sell as time goes on, and makes a price cut almost inevitable.
-Century 21 Affiliated

 Then the lowball offers start rolling in.
 Buyers are very savvy, and they get alerts when your price drops.
 That's when they ask sellers to throw in home warranties and cover closing costs.
-HomeLight You've now gone from negotiating from strength to negotiating from desperation.
+You've now gone from negotiating from strength to negotiating from desperation.

-This isn't just theory.
-A 2024 NAR report found that homes with multiple price reductions sold for 6.7% less on average than homes priced appropriately from day one.
-Lakes Realty Group.
-On a $600,000 cabin, that's over $40,000 left on the table — money that could have been yours with honest pricing up front.
 Redfin reports that the typical home is now selling for 1.8% below its original list price, marking the largest discount recorded since 2022.
-Capitol Lien And price cuts this February reached their highest number since 2019 Century 21 Affiliated — a clear sign that overpriced listings are becoming a widespread problem as the market normalizes.
-Listening to the "yes" agent problem that costs thousands is a losing strategy over listening to the honest agent that you didn't like their numbers.
-Justification is everything so you must pay attention and be honest with yourself.
+Price cuts this February reached their highest number since 2019 — a clear sign that overpriced listings are becoming a widespread problem as the market normalizes.
+Listening to the "yes" agent problem that costs thousands is a losing strategy over listening to the honest agent whose numbers you didn't like.
+Justification is everything, so you must pay attention and be honest with yourself.

 What Honest Representation Looks Like